MdRaihanAhmed-coder/LLVM-InjectPrint-Clang/README.md

  ```
  clang++-14 -flegacy-pass-manager -g -Xclang -load -Xclang ./printf.so example.cpp -o ex2
  ```
-Now, run that binary using `./ex1` or, `ex2`, it will print `test` which is not printed in the c file.
+Now, run that binary using `./ex1` or, `ex2`, it will print `test` which is not printed in the C/CPP file.

  - Build binary for arm32,
 ```